oracle-livelabs/developer/rest-services-for-adb-appdevlive/intro/intro.md

 ### About this Workshop

 Starting with a simple CSV document, you'll quickly create a new Autonomous Database with a new table based on that CSV.
-And instead of using SQL or PL/SQL to interact with your new table, we'll show you how to quickly build no-code full Create Read Update Delete (CRUD) REST APIs.
+And instead of using SQL or PL/SQL to interact with your new table.
+Additionally, we'll show you how to quickly build no-code full Create Read Update Delete (CRUD) REST APIs.

 Like code?
 No problem!
-We'll show you how to take YOUR SQL and/or PLSQL and leverage that with your own REST APIs.
+We'll show you how to take your existing SQL and/or PLSQL and transform it into your very own REST APIs.
 No need to learn Java, JavaScript, Python, or anything else - it's all done via the language of the Oracle Database.

-Once your APIs are ready for prime-time, we'll show you how to SECURE them with OAuth2 clients.
+Once your APIs are ready for prime-time, we'll show you how to easily secure them with OAuth2 clients.

 Estimated Workshop Time: 60-90 minutes